Salesman Sample Stoves / Toy & Child

 while others call it a toy, and still others call that same stove a

 or display piece that would sit in the store window.
 The truth is

 to door by the salesperson.
-And all of this from people that know and understand
+And all of this from people that

 Many less knowledgeable sellers call